Gargi1027/TestApp/Readme.txt

 Just like dotnet has repositories to handle all the heavylifting logic code, angular has services for the same(in app folder, create _services and generate all services inside that and then add the service in the providers array in app.modules.ts)

+ALERTIFY JS: npm install alertifyjs --save --> Also add to angular.json-> scripts array and styles.css -> make a service to have all alertify methods and inject it where needed

+https://github.com/auth0/angular2-jwt for angular JWT handler-> npm install @auth0/angular-jwt

+Install ngx-bootstrap for more reactive angular frontend(works like JQuery)-> npm install ngx-bootstrap@3.0.1 --save

+Add themes using bootswatch: npm install bootswatch@4.1.1